jclarke-arts/are-you-a-robot/README.md

 #### Windows Users

-If you are on a Windows, you will be able to set up a local testing using a Node, PHP or Python server from the command line.
-In contrast to macOS, Windows does not come with these languages pre-installed so you will need to install one to set up a development server from the command line.
+If you are on a Windows, you will be able to set up a local testing server using Node, PHP or Python from the command line.
+In contrast to macOS, Windows does not come with these languages pre-installed so you will need to install one to get set up:

 To install **Node** (recommended) you will need to: